The Montgomery County Food Security Plan Launched to the Public on April 6th, 2017

 The Food Security Plan was unveiled to the public on April 6th, 2017 at an event featuring the policymakers who led the Plan’s creation, local residents who have experienced firsthand the importance of food assistance resources, and community leaders who are integrating the Plan’s recommendations in their own organizational goals.
 The Food Council was honored to support the Office of the County Executive, along with a wide variety of community nonprofit, business, and government partners, in creating this comprehensive and collaborative strategic plan to provide all County residents access to safe, sufficient, nutritious food with dignity.
 Click on the links below to learn more about this comprehensive strategy to achieve our shared goal of food security for all in Montgomery County:

 Click on the following links to view the media coverage of the Food Security Plan:

 What is the Food Security Plan?

-The Food Security Plan is a working document that is being created by the Innovation Program of Montgomery County.
+The Food Security Plan is a working document that was created by the Innovation Program of Montgomery County.
 The purpose of the Food Security Plan is to:

 - Greatly enhance the level of food security in Montgomery County